JetBrains/intellij-sdk-docs/topics/basics/disposers.md

 >
 {style="warning"}

-The `Disposer` API's flexibility means that if the parent instance is chosen unwisely, the child may consume resources for longer than required.
+The `Disposer` API flexibility means that if the parent instance is chosen unwisely, the child may consume resources for longer than required.
 Continuing to use resources when they are no longer needed can be a severe source of contention due to leaving some zombie objects behind due to each invocation.
 An additional challenge is that these kinds of issues won't be reported by the regular leak checker utilities, because technically, it's not a memory leak from the test suite perspective.